haotsai101/rl-indexing/README.md

 ## Google Analytics

 To enable google analytics, go to [http://www.google.com/analytics/](http://www.google.com/analytics/) and create a tracking id for the new website.
-Then replace it in `index.html` where it says `<YOUR_TRACKING_ID>`.
+Then replace it in `index.html` where it says `UA-xxxxx-xxx`.
 Uncomment this code snippet and the code snippet in `app.component.ts`.
 The console will show various analytics for page visits.

 ## Updating Angular